-You don’t need to be a programmer (or developer/coder/integrator), to be interested in software.
+You don’t need to be a programmer (or a developer/coder/integrator), to be interested in software.
 Despite the name, this isn’t soft stuff!
-Software turns chunks of metal, glass and plastic (the hardware) with a prescribed limited range of uses into flexible, responsive, programmable machines.
+Software can turn chunks of metal, glass and plastic (the hardware) that do nothing – or have a prescribed limited range of functions – into flexible, responsive, programmable machines.

 This article will look at what programmable means via a somewhat meandering and eclectic A to Z tour of programming languages and related topics.
 First, a definition: